urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

   ```basic
   100  R=15:A=7:B=8
   ```
-Such a program line is known as a "multistatement".
+Such a program line is known as a "multi-statement".
 Details concerning the other operations contained in the above program can be found in other sections.